lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 # QuickCheck

+Haskell is an amazing language.
+With its extremely powerful type system and a pure functional paradigm it prevents programmers from introducing many kinds of bugs, that are notorious in other languages.
+Despite those powers, code is still written by humans, and bugs are inevitable, so writing quality test suites is just as important as writing an application itself.

-Testing is an essential part of any project, so in this post we will look at state of the art property testing library QuickCheck, which was originally invented in Haskell and later ported to many other languages.
+Over the course of history buggy software have costed industry billions of dollars in damage and even lost human lives, so I cannot stress enough, how essential testing is for any project.
+In this post we will look at state of the art property testing library QuickCheck, which was originally invented in Haskell and later ported to other languages.

 ## Properties

 It seems that every tutorial on QuickCheck starts with the description of what a function property is by listing properties of `reverse` function.
-Not to break this tradition we'll do the same here:
+Not to break this tradition we'll do the same thing here:

 ```haskell
 reverse [x] == [x]